amolenaar/wort-warden/README.md

 * [CH340 drivers](https://wiki.wemos.cc/downloads), to communicate with the Wemos device over USB
 * Optionally, [Fritzing](http://fritzing.org/), to view the schematics

+Next, adapt the configuration for your (home) environment:

+    cp src/config-example.lua src/config.lua

+And edit the file to match your home WiFi and a Ubidots device token, although you can do the last one later as well.

 Once you have that set up, you can run some tests:

     make test

 This should execute the local unit tests.
-See you can deal with embedded software without having a device at hand.
+Very handy if you feel the need to change the software.

 If you have your Wemos board plugged into the computer, you can flash it with NodeMCU:

     make flash

 This will download the NodeMCU sources (the master branch) and build the firmware containing only the required modules.
-Note that the firmware is only capable of handing integers.
-The firmware I'm using is the ["integer build"](https://nodemcu.readthedocs.io/en/master/en/build/#integer-build).

 After the device is set up with the right firmware you should be able to connect to it: